pingcap/blog/embracing-newsql-why-we-chose-tidb-over-mongodb-and-mysql.md

 Cost and efficiency were also important factors in our decision-making.
 At first glance, the hardware resources needed by TiDB are daunting.
 But we know that machines take up only a portion of the total cost—not all of it.

 TiDB needs more and better machines than MySQL does, but it also saves more time for developers and DBAs.
 Remember the rule of economy in the Unix philosophy?
-“Programmer time is expensive; conserve it in preference to machine time.” **At PalFish, we always expect the machine and software to do more, and our people to do less**.
+"Programmer time is expensive; conserve it in preference to machine time." **At PalFish, we always expect the machine and software to do more, and our people to do less**.
 That's exactly what TiDB has to offer.

 MySQL does provide high availability, but our DBA and infrastructure team needs to spend time on the implementation.
 MySQL can handle big tables, but the data sharding must be done by DBAs and engineers.
 It takes time—time that we could invest more wisely.
 With MySQL, the consumption of talent is also the cost: it's just not so apparent and tangible as the extra machines TiDB requires.
 As machines become cheaper and talent more expensive, we must be aware of such invisible expenses.